nyu-daniel-zint/cs101-02-basic-programming/README.md

 The goal of this assignment is to start to become familiar with input, output, data types, and operations in Java.

-Complete the code according to the instructions written as comments within each of the `.java` source code files in the `src` dirwctory.
+Complete the code according to the instructions written as comments within each of the `.java` source code files in the `src` directory.

 ### Folder structure